robinovitch61/the-leo-zone/content/posts/hashmap-in-c/index.md

 * when to resize or compact the buckets array

-The C hash table implementation I walk through below starts with a buckets array of size 4, has no resizing or compaction, accepts only strings as keys, and uses chained (linked list) hash collision resolution.
+The C hash table implementation I walk through below starts with a buckets array of size 4, has no resizing or compaction, accepts only strings as keys, and uses separate chaining (linked list) hash collision resolution.

 ### Hash functions